 Watch the accompanying fabrication video to see the process in action.

-The pre-patterned OFET substrates consist of interdigitated ITO fingers to act as the source-drain contacts and have overall channel dimensions of 30 mm x 50 µm.
-These relatively large channels mean that contact effects are minimised, so matching the energy levels of the organic semiconductor and contacts become less important.
-As such the intrinsic Poole–Frenkel (bulk) limited mobility of a material can be more easily assessed independent of contact effects.
+The pre-patterned OFET substrates have interdigitated ITO fingers which act as the source-drain contacts with overall channel dimensions of 30 mm x 50 µm.
+These relatively large channels mean that contact effects are minimized, so matching the energy levels of the organic semiconductor and contacts is less important.
+The intrinsic Poole–Frenkel (bulk) limited mobility of a material can be more easily assessed independent of contact effects.
 The 30 mm channel length also has the additional benefit of producing larger currents, making testing and measurement quicker and requiring less sensitive (less expensive) equipment.

 Schematic of the different layers of a finished device (top), and a plan view of the active part of an individual OFET (bottom).